Apocopation in Spanish: 15 Official Examples of Shortened Words

 Es malo.
 (He is bad, a bad person.)

-If it precedes the noun, use mal:
+Use mal: If it precedes the noun, use mal.
+For example:

 Es un mal padre.
 (He is a bad father.)

-7. grande / gran
+7. Grande / Gran

 You would use grande only after the noun or by itself and gran only before the noun.
-However, you now have to think about the meaning of your sentence and decide which one to use.
+However, you also have to think about the meaning of your sentence and decide which one to use.

 Es un hombre grande.
 (He is a big man.)